xdvarpunen/yab/readme.md

 * No homepage or home button

 ## Roadmap
-* clear history on browser close
-* history back & forward button
+* recognize when can go back and forward
 * adblock

 ## No JavaScript